Lee Nguyen: Return to soccer and 2nd stint at Ho Chi Minh City

+The Soccer Tournament

+In 2023, Nguyen played in The Soccer Tournament with ZALA FFF.

-International
+International career

-After playing for several United States junior level squads, namely the Under-18s, Under-20s, and Under-23s, including being the only high school player named to the Under-20 roster for the 2005 FIFA World Youth Championship, Nguyen made his debut for the senior United States Men's National Team in a friendly against China on June 2, 2007.
+After playing for several United States junior level squads, namely the under-18s, under-20s, and under-23s, including being the only high school player named to the under-20 roster for the 2005 FIFA World Youth Championship, Nguyen made his debut for the senior United States Men's National Team in a friendly against China on June 2, 2007.
 He made two other appearances with the team in 2007 as part of the Copa América roster.

 On November 10, 2014, Jürgen Klinsmann called up Nguyen for the first time in seven years for friendlies against Colombia and the Republic of Ireland, and again on January 9, 2015, for the training camp ahead of the friendlies against Chile and Panama.
 Nguyen made his reappearance with the USMNT as a substitute in a friendly match against Costa Rica on October 13, 2015.

 Coaching career

-On February 4, 2022, Nguyen announced his retirement from professional soccer and re-signed with the Washington Spirit as an assistant coach.
+On October 6, 2021, Nguyen worked with the Washington Spirit and went on to win the NWSL Championship.
+Following that season, he announced his retirement from professional soccer, and re-signed with the Washington Spirit as an assistant coach.

+On June 14, 2023, the Kansas City Current announced the hiring of Nguyen as an assistant coach under interim head coach Caroline Sjöblom.

+On January 9, 2024, Angel City FC announced they had hired Nguyen as an assistant coach to work under head coach Becki Tweed.

+He joined Seattle Reign FC as an assistant coach in February 2025.